Assessment Year Vs Financial Year - Know the Difference Now!

 Using the provisional tax return option, you can file taxes during the financial year.
 This option allows you to estimate your income and tax liability for the current financial year and file your tax return accordingly.

-You can use this option anytime during the financial year, but it is recommended to do it before the end of the third quarter (December 31).
+You can use this option at any time during the financial year, but it is recommended to do so before the end of the third quarter (December 31).

 Due Date Advance Tax Percentage

 You can claim tax benefits during the financial year using the tax deduction and tax exemption options.
-These options allow you to reduce your taxable income and tax liability by investing in certain schemes or spending on certain expenses.
+These options enable you to reduce your taxable income and tax liability by investing in specific schemes or incurring certain expenses.
 Some of the common tax deductions and exemptions are as follows:

 80C Investment in provident fund, life insurance, national savings certificate, equity-linked savings schemes, etc. ₹1,50,000